dev-pipeline/dev-pipeline/docs/tools/bootstrap.rst

 --------
 .. code::

-    bootstrap [-h] [--config CONFIG] [--build-dir BUILD_DIR]
+    bootstrap [-h] [targets [targets ...]]

 Description
 -----------
-This tool checks out and builds every package in a configuration with proper dependency ordering.
-The result is similar to running :code:`dev-pipeline checkout` followed by :code:`dev-pipeline build`, but against all possible targets.
+This tool checks out and builds packages in a configuration with proper dependency ordering.
+The result is similar to running :code:`dev-pipeline checkout` followed by :code:`dev-pipeline build`, but the steps are mixed instead of performing all checkouts followed by all builds.

+If no targets are specified, all targets will be used.

 Options
 -------
-  -h, --help            show this help message and exit --config CONFIG       Build configuration file (default: build.config) --context CONTEXT     Build-specific context to use (default: None) --build-dir BUILD_DIR
+  -h, --help            show this help message and exit
-                        The build folder to use (default: build)

 Config Options